RensterWeijde/DDRL-Tennis/README.md

 EPS_FINAL = 0

 # Dependencies
 Make sure that numpy, matplotlib, pytorch are installed.
 Use Python 3.6+.
-You can follow this tutorial for an easy installation of gym: https://github.com/openai/gym
+You can follow this tutorial for an easy installation of gym: https://github.com/openai/gym.
+If you're not running the code inside the Udacity pre-made environment follow the dependencies in the requirements.txt file attached.

+# Installing the Unity environment
+Download the Unity ML environment from here: https://github.com/Unity-Technologies/ml-agents

+# Instructions
+Follow the instructions in Tennis.ipynb to get started with training your own agent!

 # Running the file
 With all the files in the same folder, just follow the Tennis.ipynb notebook.